risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/data-ingestion/" />
 </head>

-In databases, users often use the `INSERT` statement to input data.
+In databases, users often use the `INSERT` statement to insert data.
 However, in stream processing, data is continuously imported from upstream systems, and evidently, the `INSERT` statement is unable to meet this need.
 RisingWave allows users to directly create `table` and `source` to import upstream data.
 When there is new data entering from the upstream systems, RisingWave will directly consume the data and carry out incremental computations.

 In short, you can ingest data into RisingWave in two ways: